oracle-devrel/cd3-automation-toolkit/docs/jenkinsintro.md

 ### 1. setUpOCI Pipeline

 This is equivalent to running *setUpOCI.py* from CLI.
 This will generate the terraform **.auto.tfvars** files based on the CD3 Excel sheet input for the services chosen and commit them to OCI Devops GIT repo.
-This will also trigger **terraform-apply** pipelines for the corresponding services chosen in setUpOCI pipeline.
+Additionally, it also triggers **terraform-apply** pipelines for the corresponding services chosen in setUpOCI pipeline.

 Below table shows the stages executed in this pipeline along with their description: